Home Contact Us FAQ's SiteMap

 6. Retained recruiter works on only 3 to 5 assignments at any time and is personally accountable for success of each.

-7. Contingency recruiter has no guarantee of payment for services performed and cannot afford to invest much time in a search beyond basic recruiting and submission of resumes.
+7. Contingency recruiter has no guarantee of payment for services performed and cannot afford to invest much time in a search beyond the basics.

 7. Retained recruiter invests considerable time for each assignment in screening, interviewing, evaluation and client interaction.